Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Decomposing the DUAL problem

-Since edges leaving a node are assumed to be all different, a path identifies unequivocally a node in the tree.
+Since the edges leaving a node are assumed to be all differently labelled, a path identifies unequivocally a node in the tree.
 Given a path $\Pi$, we denote by $\PathToNode(\Pi)$ the end\nbdash-node of $\Pi$.
+Note that the end\nbdash-node of a path is not necessarily a leaf of the decomposition tree.